Madhuri2402/Sales-Management/README.md

 # Sales-Management
 Created a report overview of internet sales per customer and product between 2019 to 2021. <br />
-Used Slicer, Page navigation, drill down features, and Used many plots like Donut chart, Ribbon chart, Infographic designs, Stacked column chart, Stacked column chart, and Map to analyze the data in Power BI <br />
+Used slicer, page navigation, drill down features.
+Also used plots like Donut chart, Ribbon chart, Infographic designs, Stacked column chart, Stacked column chart, and Map to analyze the data in Power BI <br />
 Used SQL and Excel for Data Cleansing and Transformation. <br />

 ### For report <br />